How to Use Rsync in Windows 10 | Tutorial and Alternative

 There's also a packaging of Rsync for Windows, called cwRsync.
 You can use it for remote file backup and sync in Windows 10 as well.
 But the free version of cwRsync Server is discontinued and the last free version is no longer directly available.
 For more details, you could view its official site.

 As shown above, it’s not easy to install Rsync for Windows 10 even with the simplified approach.
 If you don’t have to use this utility and are open to other options, maybe a Windows based program could save you a lot of hassle.

-- The legacy Backup and Restore utility takes a slow and error-prone procedure.
+|The legacy Backup and Restore utility takes a slow and error-prone procedure.
 It also lacks some options to perform data backup flexibly.

-- With File History, you can auto backup folders with a simple setup, which seems convenient, but the supported storage locations are very limited, and in Windows 11, you are not allowed to add personal folders.
+|With File History, you can auto backup folders with a simple setup, which seems convenient, but the supported storage locations are very limited, and in Windows 11, you are not allowed to add personal folders.

-◆ During setup, you can select source or target path as internal/external hard drive, network/NAS, cloud drive, USB.
+It's a handy tool with both Backup and Sync features.
+You can select source or target path as internal/external hard drive, network/NAS, cloud drive, USB.
 Thus you can easily sync local drive with network/cloud drive, sync NAS with cloud, sync NAS to NAS, etc.